-Coke: Keurig’s cold-drink machine may be hotter than coffee
+Coke: Keurig’s cold-drink machine hotter than coffee

 A new Keurig single-serve soda maker due later this year may be a hotter item than the company’s dominant coffee brewer, Coca-Cola Co.
 Chief Executive Officer Muhtar Kent said.